 - Ivey will issue you a charitable tax receipt for the fair market value of the gift of securities to be used for tax purposes.
 The fair market value will be the closing price of the securities on the date the securities are received by Western.

 - If your donation exceeds the amount eligible for a tax credit in the year your gift is made, the excess credit may be carried forward up to five years.

 - If you leave securities to Ivey through your Will, your estate will receive the same tax benefits.
 Gifts made through your Will can be claimed up to 100 percent of your net annual income in the year of death and the year preceding.

 The capital gains tax advantage also applies to donations of publicly traded shares acquired through employee stock options.
 Certain conditions apply and the shares must be donated to Western within 30 days of the stock option being exercised.

 Any gift planning should be done in consultation with your financial or tax advisor.

-Additionally we ask you to also contact with Justin Pilon, Associate Director, Development for information that you and your broker need to make giving securities easy and to discuss how you would like the proceeds from your gift to be used.
+Additionally, we ask that you contact Justin Pilon, Associate Director, Development or call 519.661.3978 for information that you and your broker need to make giving securities easy, and to discuss how you would like the proceeds from your gift to be used.